material-components/material-components-ios/contributing/README.md

 and [recognized collaborators](https://github.com/orgs/material-components/teams/recognized-ios-collaborators/members).

-All other pull requests must be labeled with `kokoro:force-run` by a member of the repo in order for continuous integration to be initiated.
+All other pull requests must be labeled with `kokoro:force-run` by a member of the repo with write access in order for continuous integration to be initiated.
 This label must be added again each time the pull request has new commits pushed to it.

 #### Using assignee to indicate who should action on a PR